Heracleum persicum: Food uses

-The seeds are used as a spice in Persian cooking.
+The seeds are used as a spice in Persian cooking where they are called golpar.
 The very thin, small mericarps (seed-like fruits) are aromatic and slightly bitter.
 They are usually sold in powdered form and are often erroneously sold as "angelica seeds".
 The powder is sprinkled over broad beans, lentils and other legumes, and potatoes.

 Golpar is also used in soups and stews, or sprinkled over pomegranate arils.
 Golpar is also mixed with vinegar into which broad beans are dipped before eating.

 Golpar can be used in small amounts (1 or 2 tsp per pound) when cooking beans and is alleged to reduce the effect of gas in the digestive tract associated with consuming beans.

 In Persian cuisine, the petals are used in the spice mixture advieh to flavor rice dishes, as well as in chicken, fish, and bean dishes.

 The tender leaves and leaf stalks can also be pickled (known as golpar torshi).